 • 1/4 teaspoon baking soda

-• 1 cup semi-sweet chocolate chips, chunks or wafers (or a combination)
+• 1 cup semi-sweet chocolate chips, chocolate chunks or baking wafers (or a combination)

 • 2 cups peanut butter chips